shreytheshreyas/tp/docs/DeveloperGuide.md

 <center><img src="https://i.ibb.co/vdBdtg2/Figure16-3.png"></center>

-## Removing a member
+### **Removing a member (Sean Tan)**
 This command allows project managers to remove members from the main members list.

 The logic for this command is primarily written in TeamMemberDeleteCommand class.
 It extends from the abstract Command class.

 The steps below show how such a class is initialized and used to execute the command.

-Step 1: The Parser initializes TeamMemberDeleteCommand by passing a hashmap of input parameters together with memberIndex that was provided by the user using remove m/1 into its constructor.
+Step 1: The Parser initializes TeamMemberDeleteCommand by passing a hashmap of input parameters together with memberIndex that was provided by the user using `remove m/1` into its constructor.

 Step 2: The Parse() method of the TeamMemberDeleteCommand class extracts the index of the member to be deleted from the parameter hashmap.